Plans that may interest you

 On the other hand, if you want to know about different options, we will tell you about the new virtual way to stay connected to the internet on your travels, the International eSIM.
-This digital SIM allows you to activate a cellular plan from your carrier without having to use a physical nano-SIM.
+This digital SIM allows you to activate a cellular plan from the respective carrier without having to use a physical nano-SIM.

 eSIM Europe by Holafly

-|Days of use||Amount of mobile data||Price (USD)|
+|Days of use||Amount of cellular data||Price (USD)|

 - High-speed connection in almost every country in Europe.

-- You can keep your WhatsApp number in your language, without any problem.
+- You can keep your WhatsApp number in your language without any problem.